Top 10 Moments at the Masters Golf Tournament

 Its Joeysworld

-There was a time that the Masters wasn't even consider a major golf championship.
-The U.S. Open AND the U.S. Amateur along with the Open championship and the British Amateur we're at the time called the Grand Slam.
-Then on that final day, the tournament changed on one big shot.
-On the 15th hole known as Fire thorn.
-Gene Sarazen pulled out his 4 wood on his second shot 235 yards away and made Double eagle and tied Craig Wood in the process.
-Sarazen would go on to win the Tournament and changed the course of Grand Slam golf forever.
+There was a time when the Masters was not even considered a major golf championship.
+The U.S. Open, the U.S. Amateur, the Open Championship, and the British Amateur were at the time called the Grand Slam.
+Then, on the final day, the tournament changed with one big shot.
+On the 15th hole, known as Firethorn, Gene Sarazen pulled out his 4-wood on his second shot 235 yards away and made a double eagle, tying Craig Wood in the process.
+Sarazen would go on to win the tournament and changed the course of Grand Slam golf forever.

 Its Joeysworld

 This 1983 Masters appearance was also the last time that Arnold made the cut.
-On opening day Thursday of course, he shot a 4 under par (68 for the day).
-It was like going back in time in the 1960s when he was the king of golf.
-Nobody will ever forget his last great round at an event where he won it four times and Palmer himself a World Golf Hall of Famer.
+On opening day Thursday, of course, he shot a 4 under par (68 for the day).
+It was like going back in time to the 1960s when he was the king of golf.
+Nobody will ever forget his last great round at an event where he won four times.
+Palmer himself is a World Golf Hall of Famer.

 Its Joeysworld